dailydotdev/docs/docs/for-content-creators/suggest-new-source.md

 ### Prerequisites

-1. Please read our [content guidelines](/for-content-creators/content-guidelines.md) carefully and make sure your publication meets the criteria.
+1. Please read our [content guidelines](/for-content-creators/content-guidelines.md) carefully and ensure your publication meets the criteria.
 2. Register to daily.dev
-3. Create a [perosnal feed](../key-features/default-feeds.md)using the sidebar
+3. Create a [personal feed](../key-features/default-feeds.md) using the sidebar
 4. Make sure your publication has a public RSS feed

 :::tip
-If you're running a company blog that has both promotional articles and technical articles, we highly recommend to separate the technical articles to a dedicated RSS feed.
+If you're running a company blog with both promotional and technical articles, we highly recommend separating the technical articles to a dedicated RSS feed.
 :::

 ### Submitting your source